Back to Guides

 • Attention Mechanism — An Attention Mechanism is a technique used in neural networks to enable models to focus on specific parts of input data during processing.
 This

-• TransformerTransformer, introduced by Google in 2017, is a deep learning architecture using self-attention mechanisms to weigh input data significance.
-Crucial f
+• TransformerTransformer, introduced by Google in 2017, is a deep learning architecture using self-attention mechanisms to weigh input data significance. important f

 • Deep Learning — Deep Learning (DL) is a subset of machine learning (ML) that focuses on training artificial neural networks (ANNs) to learn hierarchical representatio

-• Retrieval-Augmented GenerationRetrieval-Augmented Generation (RAG) is a cutting-edge AI framework that enhances large language models (LLMs) by incorporating external knowledge
+• Retrieval-Augmented GenerationRetrieval-Augmented Generation (RAG) is a modern AI framework that enhances large language models (LLMs) by incorporating external knowledge

 • Pre-trainingPre-training refers to the initial phase of training a machine learning model on a large, diverse dataset to learn general patterns and representation